akuafo/toukun/README.md

 This is a work-in-progress walkthrough of the OpenAI tiktoken package including Python examples of text tokenization, viewing the internal dictionary, multi-byte unicode, logit bias, and more.
 The scripts in this repository were created for learning and experimentation.

-Follow these steps to get started:
-- Install tiktoken:  pip install tiktoken
+To get started, follow these steps from the terminal command line:
 - Clone this project: git clone https://github.com/akuafo/toukun.git
 - Navigate into the directory: cd toukun
-- Add your OpenAI developer key as an environment variable (Linux/Mac, export OPENAI_KEY=your_key.
-Windows, set OPENAI_KEY=your_key)
+- Install the OpenAI Python package tiktoken:  pip install tiktoken
-- Now, you can run the scripts described below
+- Open the terminal and run the scripts listed below

 Table of contents:
 - <a href="#Background">Brief background on tokenization